d3fc/d3fc/packages/d3fc-technical-indicator/README.md

 <a name="indicatorStochasticOscillator" href="#indicatorStochasticOscillator">#</a> fc.**indicatorStochasticOscillator**()

 Constructs a new stochastic oscillator calculator with the default settings.
+Returns an array of objects with attributes:
+* `k`: The 'k' percentage
+* `d`: The 'd' percentage

 <a name="indicatorStochasticOscillator_" href="#indicatorStochasticOscillator_">#</a> *indicatorStochasticOscillator*(*data*)